 Our business depends on our ability to successfully obtain payment from our clients for work performed.
 We evaluate the financial condition of our clients and usually bill and collect on relatively short cycles.
 We maintain allowances, using the expected credit loss model, against receivables and unbilled services.
 Actual losses on client balances could differ from those that we currently anticipate and, as a result, we might need to adjust our allowances.
 We might not accurately assess the creditworthiness of our clients.
 Macroeconomic conditions, such as any domestic or global credit crisis and disruption of the global financial system, including on account of the COVID-19 pandemic, have also and may continue to result in financial difficulties for our clients, including, but not limited to, limited access to the credit markets, insolvency or bankruptcy and, as a result, have caused and may continue to cause, clients to delay payments to us, request modifications to their payment arrangements that could increase our receivables balance, or default on their payment obligations to us.
-For instance, days sales outstanding increased from 31 as at March 31, 2020 to 39 as at June 30, 2020, as a result of payment delays and payment term concessions relating to the COVID-19 pandemic.
 Timely collection of client balances also depends on our ability to complete our contractual commitments and bill and collect our contracted revenues.
 If we are unable to meet our contractual requirements, we might experience delays in collection of and/or be unable to collect our client balances, and if this occurs, our results of operations and cash flows could be adversely affected.
 In addition, if we experience an increase in the time to bill and collect for our services, our cash flows could be adversely affected.